AnirudhPal/BajaTelemetry/README.md

 ### Download OS and Flash

 Follow the instructions in the installation guide and install the Raspbian Lite OS on the SD card.
-The OS image can be found in the link below.
+The OS image can be found in the link below:

-Click the Installation Guide Link below.
+* Click the Installation Guide Link below.
-Follow the few lines under Using Raspberry Pi Imager.
+* Follow the few lines under Using Raspberry Pi Imager.
-Click the first link on that site and download the imager for your operating system; example: Rapsberry Pi Imager for Windows.
+* Click the first link on that site and download the imager for your operating system; example: Rapsberry Pi Imager for Windows.
-Then click on the OS Image link below and download Raspbian Lite.
+* Then click on the OS Image link below and download Raspbian Lite.
-Follow the remaining instructions to write to the SD card.
+* Follow the remaining instructions to write to the SD card.

 [Installation Guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)